Business Management

 Learning Outcomes:

-Students explore HR theories in the context of digitalization and agility.
+Alumni explore HR theories in the context of digitalization and agility.
 Upon completing this course, they can devise an HR strategy geared towards digitalization and agility and translate it into an operative HR process.
-Students understand and know to apply classical HR tools in their digital and agile implementation in line with the New Work approach.
-Students have developed their individual willingness and ability to change, their willingness and ability to learn, their holistic thinking, their ability to make decisions and solve problems related to HR aspects.
+Alumni understand and know to apply classical HR tools in their digital and agile implementation in line with the New Work approach.
+Alumni have developed their individual willingness and ability to change, their willingness and ability to learn, their holistic thinking, their ability to make decisions and solve problems related to HR aspects.

 Superior module: